Purpose and Values

 Our dedication to becoming a greener business was a clear focus from the outset.
 Now along with 1,000’s of other businesses, we continue to make the additional changes we feel are necessary as a small, responsible business to help make a difference, not just in our own community but further afield.

-– We launched our Giving Back campaign in June 2021and you can keep up to date here
+– We launched our Giving Back campaign

 – Became a completely paperless company

-During October and November 2022, we were one of 1300 small businesses that completed the Small Business Sustainability Basics Course
+– We were one of 1300 small businesses that completed the Small Business Sustainability Basics Course

-In November 2022 we attended an afternoon tea and networking event at the House of Lords.
+– We attended an afternoon tea and networking event at the House of Lords.
 This was organised by Small Business Britain as a follow on from the Small Business Sustainability Basics Course; and enabled us to link with like-minded business entrepreneurs that we are aiming to work more closely with on sustainability

 – We completed an impact assessment to identify what has been achieved to date and highlight the short, medium, and long-term priorities